 On the other end of the body weight spectrum is underweight (BMI <18.5 kg/m2), which is equally detrimental to population health.
-When compared to normal weight individuals (BMI 18.5-25 kg/m2), underweight individuals have significantly higher death rates with a Hazard Ratio of 2.27 and 95 percent confidence intervals (CI) = 1.78, 2.90 (Borrell & Samuel, 2014).
+When compared to normal weight individuals (BMI 18.5-25 kg/m2), underweight individuals have significantly higher death rates with a Hazard Ratio of 2.27 and 95 percent confidence intervals (CI) = 1.78, 2.90 (16).

-Poor nutrition or underlying health conditions can result in underweight (Fryer & Ogden, 2012).
-The National Health and Nutrition Examination Survey (NHANES) results from the 2007-2010 indicate that women are more likely to be underweight than men (Centers for Disease Control and Prevention, 2012).
+Poor nutrition or underlying health conditions can result in underweight (17).
+The National Health and Nutrition Examination Survey (NHANES) results from the 2007-2010 indicate that women are more likely to be underweight than men (18).
 However, all patients should be equally screened for underweight and followed up with nutritional counseling to reduce mortality and morbidity associated with underweight.